BACK

 Extended Essay Coordinator

-BA (Hons) in Sociology.
-Teacher of IB English A (Language and Literature) and TOK at Rangitoto College.
-I am also the school’s supervisor of School-supported self-taught students in Language A. Prior to arriving at Rangitoto, I taught English B and has also been a TOK Coordinator.
+Alexander Birchall holds a BA (Hons) in Sociology and teaches IB English A (Language and Literature) and Theory of Knowledge (TOK) at Rangitoto College.
+He also serves as the school’s supervisor for School-Supported Self-Taught (SSST) students in Language A. Prior to joining Rangitoto, Alexander taught English B and served as a TOK Coordinator, bringing a deep understanding of the IB’s core requirements to his roles.

 Mrs Courtney Whiting